narkaminer/java_library_management/README.md

-# java_library_management
+# Library Management System

-In this project, in the second year of my higher education, I implemented library management with various functions and methods through which it is possible to interact with books in one way or another.
-I also implemented my own data structure for working with the library.
+This project was developed during my second year of higher education.
+It implements a **Library Management System** with custom functionality for interacting with books, including adding, removing, and searching.

+A key part of the project is the **implementation of a custom data structure**, specifically designed for efficient library management.

+---

+## 📂 Project Structure

-DataStructure - in this file you can find my implementation of my own data structure for managing the library.
+- **`DataStructure`** – custom implementation of my own data structure for managing the library.

-Library - Represents a library containing a collection of books as a class, with all the methods.
+- **`Library`** – defines a `Library` class that represents a collection of books and provides various methods to interact with them.

-Main - some examples of how to use my library and its methods
+- **`Main`** – contains examples of how to use the library and its methods.

+---

+## ⚙️ Features

+- Add and remove books
+- Search for books by different criteria
+- Store and manage a collection of books using a self-made data structure
+- Easy-to-use interface through the `Library` class

+---

+🛠️ Technologies Used

+Programming Language: Java
+Data Structures: Custom implementation

+📚 Status

+This is a completed academic project.
+It was fully implemented by me, including the design of the custom data structure, and it served as a practical exercise in object-oriented programming and data structures.